Chapter 13 Bankruptcy Basics

 Chapter 13 Bankruptcy: Hardship Discharge

-If you run into permanent financial trouble while in Chapter 13 bankruptcy, you may be able to get your debts discharged early.
+If you run into permanent financial trouble while in Chapter 13 bankruptcy, you might be able to get your debts discharged early.
+Learn the three elements you must prove before the bankruptcy court issues a hardship discharge.

 -